alabamagan/Nyul/README.md

 The 3 volumes provided as examples were extracted from [BRATS](http://braintumorsegmentation.org/) 2015 challenge.

 ## Dependences
-A few dependences are required by NyulNormalier:
+A few dependences are required by NyulNormalizer:
 * Numpy (`pip install numpy`)
 * Scipy (`pip install scipy`)
 * Matplotlib (`pip install matplotlib`)